Youth Transportation Advisory Board (YTAB)

 Youth Transportation Advisory Board members will assess and recommend SFMTA policies, programs and projects based on their experiences and impact to youth.
 If you are a youth interested in transportation, urban planning, public health, environmental policy, public education, city government and/or social justice, a seat on YTAB will provide the opportunity to explore your interests and gain professional experience while serving San Franciscans.

 What is the application timeline?

 Applications will open on August 1, 2022 and we will plan to notify applicants on the status in late September.
 We will then work with selected YTAB members to identify a regular meeting schedule that works for all members, and plan to hold our first meeting in mid October.

 What are the expectations for YTAB members?

-We anticipate this year’s YTAB term running from March 2021 through March 2022.
+We anticipate this year’s YTAB term running from October 2022 through July 2023.
 Members are responsible for attending the following meetings each month, in addition to any additional outreach or research members choose to take on: